The Very Merry New Jersey ‘Christmas House’ in Colts Neck is for Sale - NewsBreak

 The Very Merry New Jersey ‘Christmas House’ in Colts Neck is for Sale

 1 Rivers Edge Drive in Colts Neck has looks like your run-of-the-mill upscale home from the outside, but once you step inside it's a winter wonderland.
-This...sojo1049.com
+This...mybeachradio.com

 1 Rivers Edge Drive in Colts Neck has looks like your run-of-the-mill upscale home from the outside, but once you step inside it's a winter wonderland.
-This...sojo1049.com
+This...mybeachradio.com